webdriverio/webdriverio/docs/MocksAndSpies.md

 ### Mocking API Requests

-In order to mock API requests where you expect a JSON response all you need to do is to call `response` on the mock object with an arbitrary object you want to return, e.g.:
+In order to mock API requests where you expect a JSON response all you need to do is to call `respond` on the mock object with an arbitrary object you want to return, e.g.:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Sync-->